nisha8c/imr-sick-leave-prototype/README.md

 > Reason: data quality, data completeness and pattern detection accuracy in future._

+> _Since using postgres, it was easy to add encryption for data at rest using pgcrypto` extension.
+> I have mentioned the necessary steps for that as well below_

 2. A list view showing previously reported sick leaves
 > _The List has filters : Latest 5, All reports, Monthly, Yearly.
 > User can export the filtered results as CSV or Excel._